Bio

 (2013).

-Discretionary Tax Changes and the Macroeconomy: New Narrative Evidence from the United Kingdom.
+Discretionary Tax Changes and the Macroeconomy: New Narrative Evidence from the United Kingdom (opens in new tab).

 American Economic Review, Volume 103(4), 1507-1528.